General legal services

 Law Society Referral Service

-If you are in crisis, such as being held in custody, or cannot use the online service, you can call the crisis line for a referral during normal business hours.
+If you are in crisis, for example, your are being held in custody, or cannot use the online service, you can call the crisis line for a referral during normal business hours.

 Toll-free crisis line: 1-855-947-5255